Brianmax/ravnChallenge/README.md

 - URL: http://localhost:9000
 - Bucket: movies

+You can upload posters multiple times, the last upload will overwrite the previous one.

 # Cache

 The cache feature is implemented using Redis.
 The time to live for the cache is 5 minutes.